 The reason that we get word-of-mouth is that if you delight your customers they’re going to tell their friends.
 So I think delight is the greatest form of virality.

 I’m not a big fan of paid marketing because I think that it always gets arbitraged away.
 I’d rather invest in building delight than in something that gets arbitraged.

-William: How do you know when you have something delightful?
+WC: How do you know when you have something delightful?

-Andy: Well, at least for us, we see it in a couple of ways.
+AR: Well, at least for us, we see it in a couple of ways.

 Number one.
 People add more money to their accounts.
 So, in our case, you make an initial deposit, probably to test out what we do, and if you have a good experience with it you’re likely to continue to add money as you save.

 As I said before, we focus on people who are under 40, they are in the wealth accumulation phase of their lives versus the wealth preservation phase of their lives.
 And, as they make more money and save more money, we hope they’re going to keep giving us more money, but they’re only going to do that if they’re delighted.

 And they’re only going to invite their friends if they are delighted.
 So, we track the rate at which people and on deposits and invite their friends.

 Now, by the way, you asked me in the beginning of the show: How do you know if you have product-market fit?
 Or what is product-market fit?

 A question that I’m often asked is: How do you know when you have product-market fit?
 And the best answer that I can give you is: when you have exponential organic growth.